JamesCollerton/Art-Service-Front-End/README.md

 This is our code coverage tool.
 It updates our repositories to give the percentage of code tested.

+## Code Climate

+Quality by Code Climate provides automated code review for test coverage, maintainability and more.

 # Service Details

 The service specific details are as below: